SAP-samples/btp-setup-automator/README.md

 ## Using BTP-SETUP-AUTOMATOR

-You can run the container directly via the terminal or within VS Code.
+You can run the container directly via the terminal or within VS Code, modify use case file and parameter file.
 Start the script via a command:
-      ```bash
+      ```
     ./btpsa
     ```